robang74/chatgpt-answered-prompts/emancipate-sw-libre-from-its-political-roots.md

 This allowed me to realise how far the work collected in "ChatGPT answered prompts" website went far.
 Including the need of providing the AI agent much more information to correctly set the context and connect the dots in a smoother and more continuous way by providing a finer grained set of dots in form of 33 questions on which it can agree or not.

-- [agreeable 33 questions](data/agreeable-33-questions.txt) to submit as user input [USR] as per the peer-review prompt guidelines
+- [Agreeable 33 questions](data/agreeable-33-questions.txt) to submit as user input [USR] as per the peer-review prompt guidelines

 [!INFO]